SLI239/nanopore_transcript_quantification/README.md

         - Minimum number of overlapping bases in a read that is required for read assignment (default: 1)
   11) feature_type: FeatureCounts -t option
         - The feature type(s): 'exon' and/or 'transcript'
-        - If more than one feature type is provided, they should be separated by ','
+        - If more than one feature type is provided, they should be separated by ',' (no space)
 ```
 4. Run this pipeline
 ```